 - Place the pork chops on the grill, and grill covered for for 6 minutes.
 Flip the pork chops over on the other side and grill covered for 5 more minutes.
 Check for doneness.
 The pork chops should be cooked through, a bit of pink is OK for a nice juicy pork chop.
 Remove to a platter if done, or cook for a couple more minutes to finish if needed.

 - Let the grilled pork rest on a platter for a few minutes.
-Then plate the pork chops, and serve with about 1 tbsp of chipotle sauce spread over the chop.
+Then plate the pork chops, and serve with about 1 tablespoon of chipotle sauce spread over the chop.
 Pass additional chipotle sauce at the table for those who would like more.
 Enjoy!

 - Note: only pass the reserved chipotle sauce that was not used to marinate the pork.